Longmont Sleep Studies

 - 30+: Severe

-If you are diagnosed with sleep apnea, Dr. Hedrick will make a recommendation for treatment.
-If you have a medium to mild form, we will be able to provide sleep apnea treatment from our Longmont office without you having to anywhere else.
+If you are diagnosed with sleep apnea, Dr. Hedrick will recommend a treatment.
+If you have a medium to mild form, we’ll be able to provide sleep apnea treatment directly from our office.

-Why Get a Sleep Study from Longmont Dental Loft?
+Why Get a Sleep Study With Longmont Dental Loft?

 Dr. Hedrick is well trained in performing sleep studies and has helped many patients treat sleep apnea.
-In fact, she has even fitted herself with a sleep device with successful results.
+She has even fitted herself with a sleep device with successful results.

-As previously mentioned, by going to a dentist for the sleep study, you will be able to have the test done in the comfort of your home at a much more affordable price than if you would go to a sleep center.
+As previously mentioned, having a dentist perform a sleep study enables you to do it in the comfort of your home and at a much more affordable price than if you went to a sleep center.

-Finally, if you get diagnosed with mild to moderate sleep apnea, Dr. Hedrick can order a custom sleep appliance that will treat your sleep apnea and help you feel better.
-Contact Longmont Dental Loft at 303-772-6333 to learn more about how we can help you.
+Finally, if you are diagnosed with mild to moderate sleep apnea, Dr. Hedrick can order a custom sleep appliance that will treat your condition and help you feel better.
+Contact our office at 303-772-6333 to learn more about how we can help you.